uziahmed/Pong/README.md

 # Pong
-## Just a hobby game
+## Just a little game
-The code is kind of poorly written as i only made this pong clone because i was bored :)
+The code is kind of poorly written as i only made this pong game because i was bored :)